Insolvency Practices Inquiry

 Our Small Business Loans Inquiry identified a lack of transparency for the small business owner when a creditor commenced debt recovery action.
 The small business owners felt they had lost control of their business as they were unable to contribute to, or obtain copies of, reports by insolvency practitioners.
 As the cases reviewed frequently ended in the business being wound up, the process appeared poorly managed to the small business owners and resulted in less than ideal outcomes for the owner, the lender and creditors of the business.

-This inquiry will identify areas where practices can be improved and recommend changes to the system to achieve fairer outcomes for all parties involved.
+This inquiry identifies areas where practices can be improved and recommends changes to the system to achieve fairer outcomes for all parties involved.

 Terms of Reference (PDF 214KB)

 |II003||Chartered Accountant Australia and New Zealand (PDF 125KB)|